RenaeCamp/Garbanzo-digital-collection/pages/about.md

 permalink: /about/
 ---

-# About {{ Digital Legume Collection }}
+# About {{ The Digital Legume Collection }}

-Digital collection site built via metadata and Jekyll.
+This surprisingly diverse digital collection site built via metadata and Jekyll.
+It is a collaboration, a "legume medley" of objects from digital curation facilities on the Palouse.
+The collection was created as part of the Palouse Digital Scholarship Symposium in 2018.

 ### Technical